Sultan-Optimum-Partners/Reqres-api-testing/README.md

 - Configured to run tests locally and in GitHub Actions.
 - Utilizes environment variables for secure configuration.
 - Includes GitHub Actions workflow for continuous integration.
+- Dockerized setup for running tests in a containerized environment.

 ---